tuadiel/QAandMetricsForArch/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Installing the plugins
+# Installing the plugins for adding metrics or quality attributes

+## Installing Eclipse with xtext

-To run the plugins you have to install eclipse with xtext
+To run the plugins you have to install eclipse and the xtext plugin from eclipse marketplace

+##